henrymcneill/Godot-GMTK-video-game-/README.md

 **IMPORTANT**
-In the "ALL OTHER CODING PROJECTS" I uploaded a second time all of my coding projects (which is the same code I sent in the media of the maker portfolio, except that it is in .py format, the optimal format).
+In the "ALL OTHER CODING PROJECTS" I uploaded a second time all of my coding projects (which is the same code I sent in the media of the maker portfolio, except that it is in the right formats like .py, instead of the .pdf formats I sent).
 They are all working versions of my projects.

 **MOREOVER**